 He came back one final time and asked again in his ‘I know you're lying’ voice.
 I was caught, and I could not get out of the little trouble I got myself into.
 I had to answer everything to him.
 I was grounded for only two weeks.
 One week for each day I lied.

 Image by Muhammad Haseeb Muhammad Suleman

 It sucks when you get caught in a lie ...
 But, you know, it sucks more when you don’t get caught.
 Why?
 Because you don’t learn the value of honesty.
 Honesty to others.
 Honesty to yourself.

 You probably have an established gut feeling about what honesty is.
 Can you explain it to someone else so they might understand how you see it?
 Do you have stories where you have been dishonest?

 You may have been dishonest to cover up some truth that would make you look bad.
 Your stories might be so embarrassing that you might not share it with anyone.
 You might even want to forget your deception completely.
 But when you can take a minute to think about your own stories, I bet you understand internally what honesty is.
 How might we explain it though?

 It might be easy to understand honesty by looking at the definition.
 Merriam Webster gave the two following definitions:

 Adherence to facts: sincerity.

 These definitions seem to overlap with my flaming dishonesty.
 The definitions probably align with some of the dishonest experiences that you’ve had too.
-The definitions seem to be solid and sensible.
-But, to me it’s just like ordering a pizza and getting an empty-box: this definition fails to deliver a topping-smothered, well-baked pie.
-To dig deeper into what honesty is, we should better understand what ‘facts’ are and what ‘fairness and straightforwardness of conduct’ mean.
+The definitions seem to be solid and sensible, but to me it’s just like ordering a pizza and getting an empty box: this definition fails to deliver a topping-smothered, well-baked pie.
+To dig deeper into what honesty is, we should better understand what ‘facts’ are and what ‘fairness and straightforwardness of conduct’ means.

 Image by Anemone123